weotch/api-speedtest-php/README.md

 # API Speedtest - PHP

-Speed testing a simple REST API built with PHP and MySQL.
+Speed testing a simple REST API built with PHP and allowing user to use MySQL or MongoDB as the DB.

 ## Requirements